AndersDJohnson/js-loading/README.md

 ## Usage

 1. Add both CSS and JS to your page.
-The JS supports AMD and browser global `jsLoaded`.
+The JS supports AMD and browser global `jsLoading`.
 2. Add a `js-loading` class to your container element (<html> element is preferred).
 If overriding prefix, use `${prefix}-loading` instead.
 3. Add call to `jsLoading.loaded()` when your JS has loaded and executed.